orbit-love/orbit-model/README.md

     - You make it enticing enough where people want to pull themselves into orbit
 - This theme is prevalent across modern marketing
     - consumers are  in the driver’s seat
-    - they have access to all the information in order to make their choices, including the competitor
+    - they have access to all the information to make their choices, including the competitor

 ## Value capture vs. Value creation

 - The funnel is a model for *capturing value* for the company
-    - What you measure is conversion and the revenue from from conversion
+    - What you measure is conversion and the revenue from conversion
 - The orbit is a model for *creating value* for the community
     - What you measure is how much value you’ve created for the community - how much you’ve educated them, helped them, given them more reach, etc.
 - 🔗 [How many developers did we help?](https://maxkatz.org/2019/12/05/how-many-developers-did-we-help/)

 ## ☄️ Asteroid belt

 Between O3 and O2 is the asteroid belt.
 Here you must cross the chasm from user to fan.
 This is where community activation happens, building on product activation from O4 to O3.
-It takes something personal to really make a fan, like a great box of swag or a kind email recognizing something cool the developer has built.
+It takes something personal to really make a fan, as a well-thought-out box of swag or a kind email recognizing something cool the developer has built.
 Getting some facetime on a call or at a meetup works well too.
 In other words, you have to win the heart as well as the mind.

-A DevRel program should have a variety of programs in place to help developers cross the chasm from the product into the community, becoming bigger fans and advocates in the process.
+A DevRel team should have a variety of programs in place to help developers across the chasm from the product into the community, becoming bigger fans and advocates in the process.

 ## Clusters